kumbier-cook/kumbier-cook.github.io/_posts/2021-11-06-beef-noodle.md

 # Directions

 1. Preheat oven to 200°F. Season beef all over with salt and pepper.
-In cast iron dutch oven, heat 2 tablespoons oil in each over high heat until lightly smoking.
+In a dutch oven, heat 2 tablespoons oil in each over high heat until lightly smoking.
 Divide beef into batches and brown, about 5 minuntes.
 Transfer to a bowl.

 2. Pour remaining 2 tablespoons oil into the dutch oven and heat until shimmering.
 Add half the mushrooms and cook, stirring frequently and scraping